1981 Edmonton municipal plebiscite

-On June 19, 1981, residents of Edmonton were asked a series of plebiscite questions.
+On June 19, 1981, Edmonton voters were asked to vote on several plebiscite questions.
+Voters voted on three questions - a yes or no question on designation of the old city hall as a historic resource; a choice of three options for how to house city hall workers (plurality winner), and a two-part question on the ward system - first a yes or no question on wards, then if you voted in favor of wards, whether you wanted one-seat wards, two-seat wards or wards that had more than two seats.
+(Wards had been adopted in 1971 after a favorable vote in a plebiscite held in 1968.

+Plebiscites held aside from the municipal elections were uncommon in Edmonton's history - the previous ones being held in 1918 and 1979.

 Background

 During the fall of 1980, a group calling itself the Save City Hall Committee presented a petition to Cal McGonigle, Edmonton's City Clerk, asking that the City Hall be designated as a municipal historic building.
 McGonigle rejected the petition on the basis of insufficient signatures.
 This decision was overruled by the Court of Queen's Bench of Alberta in January 1981, and the petition was declared valid.
 McGonigle, acting independently of City Council, appealed the ruling on the basis that it could cause "ambiguity about the authority of all city clerks in Alberta in respect to legislation governing petitions."

 Council gave first reading to the plebiscite on April 8, with the vote to be held May 10; this date was changed to June 19 when Council discovered that information on the design of the proposed new city hall wouldn't be available in time for a May 10 plebiscite.

 In addition to the question on which the Save City Hall Committee had sought a vote, council added two questions of its own, the first dealing with how the city should deal with the need for increased municipal office space and the second asking for the electorate's views on the ward system.